-Bring up new device prototypes for smart home.
-Build edge computing platforms supporting AI applications.
+Bring up smart home device prototypes.
+Build edge computing platforms supporting deep learning applications in vision domain.
 Build an intelligent operating system for homes.

 Commercial product development, from prototyping to mass production.
 Electronics, firmware, and software for wireless Internet-of-things devices.
-Optimization of machine learning algorithms on battery-powered devices.
+Optimization of neural network for motion analysis on battery-powered devices.
 Edge computing platform supporting deep learning applications.
 Building the technology behind IDA.

-Implementation of firmware stack for customized circuits and image signal processors, used in various products including Intel Atom E3900 Series.
+Implementation of firmware stack for Intel Image Signal Processors (ISP), used in various products including Intel Apollo Lake.

 Implementation of a proprietary computer vision algorithm on field-programmable gate arrays (FPGAs) in 4 months.